hindman/optopus/misc/plan.md

       configuring a CLI grammar.
 The grammar is also configurable via an API, but most users will prefer the simple text syntax.

+    - Also, for most use cases a simple specification like `--foo F1 F2` is an easy way to declare an option --foo with nargs=2 and arg names F1 and F2.

 Although opto-py is primarily an API-driven library, it also aims to address some key weaknesses found in most parsing libraries.